Finite homological dimension of Hom, vanishing of Ext, and applications to divisor class group: Preliminaries

 \section{Preliminaries}

 Here we recall a few notations, terminologies, definitions and basic known results that are useful in this article.
 Throughout, by CM and MCM, we mean Cohen-Macaulay and maximal Cohen-Macaulay respectively.
 Let $M$ be an $R$-module.
 Set $M^* := \Hom_R(M,R)$.
 Let $t(M)$ be the torsion submodule of $M$.
+The length of $M$ is denoted by $\ell_R(M)$.
 For a local ring $(R,\m,k)$, the $n$th Bass number is defined to be $\mu^n_R(M) := \rank_k \left(\Ext^n_R(k,M)\right)$.
 Moreover, in the local setup, $\mu_R(M)$ (or $\mu(M)$ when the base ring is clear) denotes the minimal number of generators of $M$ as an $R$-module.
+For an $\fm$-primary ideal $I$ of $R$, the Hilbert-Samuel multiplicity of $M$ with respect to $I$ is denoted by $e_R(I,M)$.

 \begin{para} For an $R$-module $M$, consider a projective presentation $F_1 \stackrel{\eta}{\to} F_0 \to M \to 0$ of $M$.
-The $($first$)$ syzygy and $($Auslander$)$ transpose of $M$ are defined to be $\syz_R(M) := \Image(\eta) $ and $\Tr(M) := \coker(\eta^*)$ respectively.
+The $($first$)$ syzygy and Auslander transpose of $M$ are defined to be $\syz_R(M) := \Image(\eta) $ and $\Tr(M) := \coker(\eta^*)$ respectively.
 When the base ring is clear, we drop the subscript from $\syz_R(M)$.
 Set $\syz^1(M)=\syz(M)$, and inductively $\syz^n(M)=\syz^1(\syz^{n-1}(M))$ for all $n\ge 2$.
 These modules are uniquely determined by $M$ up to projective summands.
 By the definition of $\Tr(M)$, there is an exact sequence

 It is well known that $M$ and $\Tr(\Tr M)$ are stably isomorphic (i.e., these two modules are isomorphic up to projective summands).
 For further details on this topic, see \cite{AB69}.
 When $R$ is local, $\syz^n(M)$ is only defined by considering minimal free resolution of $M$.
 We call a module $X$ to be an $n$-th syzygy module if $X$ is of the form $\syz^n(N)$ for some module $N$.
 Consequently, when $R$ is local, any $n$-th syzygy module is of the form $F\oplus \syz^n(N)$ for some modules $F$ and $N$ with $F$ free. \end{para}